realA10001986/Time-Circuits-Display/README.md

 The SD card, apart from being used to [install](#audio-file-installation) the default audio files, can be used for substituting default sounds, some additional custom sounds, and for music played back by the [Music player](#the-music-player).

 Note that the SD card must be inserted before powering up the clock.
-It is not recognized when inserted while the clock is running.
+It is not recognized if inserted while the clock is running.

 ### Sound file substitution